Introduction to Mobile Agents

 Conclusion

-Mobile agents are useful as they travel from one system to another and transfer data along with themselves.
-They can establish their connection with the host node even if the user is disconnected.
-They are of two types: One’s those have a fixed static path to travel and another who is dynamically intelligent in a way that they can decide traveling path on their own.
+Mobile agents are useful as they travel from one system to another and transfer data.
+Even in the event of user disconnection, the agents retain the capability to establish a connection with the host node.
+They are two types: One’s those with a fixed static path to travel, and another is dynamically intelligent in that they can decide on a traveling path on their own.

 Recommended Articles

 This is a guide to Mobile Agents.
-Here we discuss the introduction, working, features, advantages, disadvantage and applications, respectively.
+Here we discuss the introduction, working, features, advantages, disadvantage, and applications of Mobile Agents.
 You may also have a look at the following articles to learn more –